ryan-mcclue/ryan-mcclue/src/mcu.md

 Apodisation modifies mathematical function.
 Typically used to smooth discontinuities at start and end of wave

+Low pass attenuates frequencies higher.
+Sounds muffled

-Spectrum is frequency content of wave
+Spectrum is frequency content of wave.

-Low pass attenuates frequencies higher
+In a graph, height is amplitude/voltage/energy at that frequency Any signal can be represented as a sum of single-frequency components

+DFT (Discrete Fourier Transform) computes spectrum
-FFT algorithm underpins (Laplace is in similar breath to FFT?)
+FFT is an efficient algorithm that implements DFT (Laplace is in similar breath to FFT?)
-Ears do something similar to spectral analysis, i.e. FFT?
+Would also have real FFT and complex FFT

+DFT sees how much does each wave frequency component correlate to a sine wave of same frequency DFT all about this sine correlation, so only a sine wave will show a 'pure' frequency, e.g. square and triangle waves will be sum of many sine waves

+Harmonic is a wave with frequency that is integer multiple of a baseline frequency The FFT will show various harmonics, e.g. could be only even/odd or both

 (FFT + Convolution Theory + LTI theory)
 * LTI system theory to characterise acoustics of space